New Jersey Shoplifting Charges

 All shoplifting offenses, regardless of the degree of the crime, are classified as “crimes of moral turpitude” in New Jersey.
 Although there has been much debate about what a crime of moral turpitude actually means, Federal immigration law states that a crime of moral turpitude refers to “conduct that shocks the public conscience as being inherently base, vile, or depraved, contrary to the rules of morality and the duties owed between man and man, either one’s fellow man or society in general.”
 This harsh definition may be shocking, but it applies just to same to shoplifting crimes in New Jersey.
 So, if you are not a permanent U.S. citizen, a shoplifting conviction can make you eligible for deportation, impact your green card or Visa application, and spell other serious immigration consequences.

 If you or someone you love is facing shoplifting charges in violation of N.J.S.A.
 2C:20-11 in New Jersey, the repercussions can be frightening, but you have rights.
-At The Tormey Law Firm our shoplifting defense lawyers utilize highly effective defense strategies to defeat shoplifting charges in Short Hills, Parsippany, Woodbridge, Teaneck, and throughout New Jersey.
-Contact us today at (201)556-1570 to speak with us about your unique case and find the answers you need to protect yourself.
+At The Tormey Law Firm our New Jersey shoplifting defense lawyers utilize highly effective defense strategies to defeat shoplifting charges in Short Hills, Parsippany, Woodbridge, Teaneck, and throughout New Jersey.
+Contact us today at (201)-556-1570 to speak with us about your unique case and find the answers you need to protect yourself.
 We provide 24/7 consultations free of charge.